amguerrero/sfdc_merge/README.md

 Then create the file `.git/info/attributes` if it doesn’t exist yet and add the following lines:
 ```
-*.profile merge=sfdc-profiles
+*.profile merge=sfdc-merge
+*.profile-meta.xml merge=sfdc-merge
-*.permissionset merge=sfdc-permsets
+*.permissionset merge=sfdc-merge
+*.permissionset-meta.xml merge=sfdc-merge
-*.labels merge=sfdc-labels
+*.labels merge=sfdc-merge
+*.labels-meta.xml merge=sfdc-merge
 ```

 This will instruct git that all the Salesforce files should be merged using the new merge drivers.
 You can also choose which metadata you want to use this driver to.

 ## Configure the driver
-The merge driver uses the configuration in the file `.git/scritps/sfdc-merge/config/<metadataType>.json` to know what nodes to merge and how to identify if the nodes are the same node and if they are equal between the branches.
+The merge driver uses the configuration in the file `.git/scritps/sfdc-merge/conf/merge-<metadataType>-config.json` to know what nodes to merge and how to identify if the nodes are the same node and if they are equal between the branches.

 If a node type is not configured there, the merge driver will choose the one in the current branch.